trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 taq call 3-reentrancyLedgerContract --param 3-reentrancyLedgerContract.parameter.default_parameter.tz -e testing
 ```

-Context is ready :
+Context is ready:

-- the Malicious contract has cookies on the Ledger contract
+- The Malicious contract has cookies on the Ledger contract
-- all deployed contract points to the correct addresses
+- All deployed contract points to the correct addresses

 Now the Malicious contract will try to steal funds from the Offer contract, run the command to start the attack the transaction flow